tusharts/SwipeApp/README.md

 ## Contributions

 Contributions to improve and enhance SwipeApp are welcome!
 Feel free to submit pull requests or open issues for any suggestions or bug reports.

-## Acknowledgments

-SwipeApp is inspired by the need for a more efficient way to navigate through profiles on dating apps.
-Special thanks to the developers of ADB for providing the tools necessary for interacting with Android devices from a computer.